tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-  SearchPageSpecification provides a getPageable function for create Pagable.
+  SearchPageSpecification provides a getPageable function for create a Pagable.

+Step 3.
+Apply

 ```java